Signs of Higher Multipoles and Orbital Precession in GW151226: Introduction

-In addition to having a small mass ratio and displaying signs of precession, the low-$q$ mode is qualitatively distinct from the high-$q$ mode for a variety of reasons.
-Firstly, the secondary source mass of the new solution has a median and $90\%$ symmetric credible interval of $m_2 = 4.3^{+1.7}_{-0.8} M_\odot$, making it a potential candidate that falls in the hypothesized lower mass gap of black hole populations, which is roughly at $2.5$--$5 M_\odot$~\cite{Bailyn:1997xt, Ozel:2010su, Farr:2010tu}.
-Secondly, the primary black hole of the low-$q$ mode is found to have a very large spin magnitude, $|\vec{\chi}_1| = 0.88^{+0.11}_{-0.14}$, one which is in fact close to extremality.
-Furthermore, we find that the primary spin is tilted away from the orbital angular momentum at $\theta_{1L} = ({47_{-18}^{+15}})^\circ$ and is therefore the main driver of precession.
+In addition to having a mass ratio far from unity and displaying signs of precession, our solution is qualitatively interesting for a variety of reasons.
+Firstly, the secondary BH mass of the new solution has a median and $90\%$ symmetric credible interval of $m_2 = 5.8^{+2.9}_{-1.7} M_\odot$, giving the posterior non-negligible overlap with the hypothesized lower mass gap of black hole populations (roughly $2.5$--$5 M_\odot$~\cite{Bailyn:1997xt, Ozel:2010su, Farr:2010tu}).
+Secondly, the primary BH is found to have a very large spin magnitude, $|\vec{\chi}_1| = 0.85^{+0.13}_{-0.35}$.
+Furthermore, we find that the primary spin is tilted away from the orbital angular momentum at $\theta_{1L} = ({57_{-23}^{+37}})^\circ$ and is therefore the main driver of precession.
 The secondary spin, on the other hand, is unconstrained.
-Since these source properties are drastically different from those of the high-$q$ mode~\cite{Abbott:2016nmj, LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019tad, Nitz:2019hdf}, GW151226 could be a binary system that is entirely different from what was previously inferred.
-The emergence of this new solution also serves to motivate further advancements in the waveform modeling frontier, such that the source properties of current and future detected binary signals could be accurately determined.
+Since these source properties are different from those inferred in the literature~\cite{Abbott:2016nmj, LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019tad, Nitz:2019hdf}, GW151226 could be a binary system with previously unexplored astrophysical implications.
+These results serve to motivate further advancements in the waveform modeling frontier, which will allow us to more accurately determine the source properties of existing and future detections of compact binary coalescence signals.

 3pt